-- Phase 1 (began June 1, 2020) – On-ice skill development (non-contact), online meetings and clinics, non-sanctioned activities
+- Phase 1 – On-ice skill development (non-contact), online meetings and clinics, non-sanctioned activities

-- Phase 2 (subject to approval from the Province of Manitoba) – on-ice skill development (non-contact), drills, team tactics, online or in-person clinics, tryouts
+- Phase 2 (approved August 12, 2020 and will begin with sanctioned activity starting on September 1, 2020) – on-ice skill development (non-contact), drills, team tactics, online or in-person clinic, tryouts

-- Phase 3 (subject to approval from the Province of Manitoba) – regular season competition (contact), game play (contact), practices (contact), travel
+- Phase 3 (approved on a regional/league basis October 1, 2020) – regular season competition (contact), game play (contact), practices (contact), travel

 The reopening of arenas in Manitoba begun as of June 1, 2020 as facilities were able to open along with Phase 2 of the Manitoba Restoring Safe Services plan.